JanBoonen/TwsApiCpp/README.md

 TwsApiCpp does not introduce new features related with trading, but it offers a **back to basics** layer around the complex IB POSIX C++ api, and makes programming with it a lot **easier**, **safer** and **more robust**, and that's a lot when programming a trading system!

-That way, the focus is back on **what** to do **instead of how**.
+That way, the focus is back on **what** and **not how** to do things.

 It is **backward compatible with the non posix versions** and with older versions of the TWS.
 That might be important for the upcomming version 9.72!

-The following explains it in more depth.
+Next some points explained in more depth.

 ###Ease of use
 * It reinstates the **EClient** and **Ewrapper** in combination with the other classes in the **Shared** directory such as Contract, Order, Execution, etc. , as the interface to all the functionality offered by IB, and hides all the posix sockets related api issues introduced by IB since version 9.62.

   - No need to have knowledge about the POSIX specific classes in source/PosixClient/src and the socket low level programming.
 See the [wiki history](to do) page for a more lengthy explanation.

-  - **Resolves all POSIX socket connection related issues left to the programmer** and ensures no data is stuck in the internal buffer of the IB api when the first attempt to send it to the TWS fails for some reason.
+  - **Resolves all POSIX socket connection related issues left to the programmer**, i.e., it ensures no data is stuck in the internal buffer of the IB api when the first attempt to send it to the TWS fails for some reason.
 Otherwise, it would sit there until the next EClient call is executed.

 * Including just one file, TwsApiL0.h,  is enough to have access to the full functionality

-* It implements an empty method for every EWrapper method defined, no need to do it yourself.
-  On top of that, during debugging, it shows the methods called with he default empty implementation as a warning that maybe an implementation is needed in the trading system!
+* It implements an default method for every EWrapper method.
+During debugging, these methods print a warning message when called to warn you that maybe an implementation is needed in the trading system!
 You can switch it off.

-* It provides a **non-blocking EClient::checkMessages()** call with following properties:
-  - calling it in an endless loop is possible and safe.
+* It provides a **non-blocking EClient::checkMessages()** call which is safe to call in an endless loop without cpu usage penalty when idle: cpu usage less then 1% when no incoming data
-  - it offers the fastest response without any delay;
-  - does consume less then 1% of the cpu in idle state (no incoming data);

-  See the example clients.cpp includes the Test directory
+  See the example [Clients.cpp](https://github.com/JanBoonen/TwsApiCpp/blob/master/TwsApiC++/Test/Src/Clients.cpp) that makes 8 connections simultaneously and calls each of the 8 checkMessages() in a loop.

 * It implements the **EReader** functionality as found in the Java api and in the MS Windows based version of the C++ api